nasa/cmr-graphql/README.md

 #### Associations
 For all supported arguments and columns, see [the schema](src/types/association.graphql).

-The association support associate a Tool, Variable or Service record to a collation record.
+The association supports associating a Tool, Variable, or Service record to a collection.
 ##### Example Query

 ##### Associating a Tool to a Collection